Streaming Compression of Scientific Data via weak-SINDy: Introduction

 \section{Introduction}

 With the increase in computing power, there has been a substantial increase in data generated by experiments and simulations.
 For example, climate models often produce peta-bytes of data \cite{climate}, making storage and analysis of the data difficult.
 Moreover, at high performance computing and experimental facilities, data is generated without the ability to store and revisit past entries, which is spurring online techniques.
 This drives the development of online dictionary learning techniques \cite{archibald2022dictionary, online_dictionary}.
-However, scientific data are often governed by underlying ordinary differential equations (ODEs) or partial differential equations (PDEs).
-Therefore, compression techniques that take advantage of the underlying models of the data can offer an efficient way to describe the data.
+However, scientific data are often governed by underlying physical systems, which are usually described using ordinary differential equations (ODEs) or partial differential equations (PDEs).
+These governing equations give a compact representation of the scientific data, i.e., the data can be fully recovered by solving these equations when system configurations, such as initial and boundary conditions, are known.
+In the scenarios that the governing equations are either unknown or expensive to solve, which are often the case for underlying systems for massive, high-dimensional scientific data, reconstructing data by solving the ODEs or PDEs is infeasible.
+This motivates the development of techniques that take advantage of some inexpensive approximations, e.g., surrogate models, for the underlying systems to improve the efficiency of the compression and recovery of streaming scientific data.
 Recent advances in non-linear system identification \cite{brunton2016discovering,messenger2021weak,messenger2021weakpde,SCC.Rosenfeld.Kamalapurkar.ea2019a} offer simple yet effective data-driven techniques to recover governing equations.
-In these SINDy (Sparse Identification of Non-linear Dynamics) type techniques, recovery of the the governing equations is framed as solving parameter identification problems via linear regression.
+In these SINDy (Sparse Identification of Non-linear Dynamics) type techniques, recovery of the governing equations is framed as solving parameter identification problems via linear regression.
 Moreover, it was shown in \cite{russo2022convergence} that weak formulations of SINDy can generate accurate surrogate models.
 In this article, we develop a streaming weak-SINDy algorithm for streaming data compression, which can be combined with a streaming proper orthogonal decomposition (POD) method to target applications in high-dimensional scientific data compression.

 \paragraph{Problem Statement} We assume that the incoming data is a stream of snapshots $\{\bm{u}(t_n)\}^N_{n=1}(=:\{\bm{u}_n\}^N_{n=1})$ of a solution $\bm{u}:[0,T]\rightarrow \mathbb{R}^S$ to an ODE